jump-dev/JuMP.jl/docs/src/manual/nlp.md

     and not `f` in the macros.

 !!! warning
-    If you use multi-variate user-defined functions, JuMP will disable second-derivative information.
-This can lead to significant slow-downs in some cases.
-Only use a user-defined function if you cannot write out the expression algebraically in the macro.

-!!! warning
     User-defined functions cannot be re-registered and will not update if you modify the underlying Julia function.
 If you want to change a user-defined function between solves, rebuild the model or use a different name.
 To use